box/box-typescript-sdk-gen/docs/retentionPolicyAssignments.md

 ### Arguments

 - retentionPolicyAssignmentId `string`
   - The ID of the retention policy assignment.
-  - Used as `retention_policy_assignment_id` in path `path` of the API call
+Example: "1233123"
 - queryParams `GetRetentionPolicyAssignmentFileUnderRetentionQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of getRetentionPolicyAssignmentFileUnderRetention method
 - headers `GetRetentionPolicyAssignmentFileUnderRetentionHeadersArg`
-  - Used as headers for the API call
+  - Headers of getRetentionPolicyAssignmentFileUnderRetention method

 ### Returns